New Jersey has yet to receive 230,000 COVID-19 vaccine doses allotted for this week

 As of 9 a.m.
 Friday, the state had administered 1,559,569 vaccinations, with 1,102,687 being first doses and 456,045 being second doses.

-Murphy noted that the small increase from yesterday was due to four of the state's six mega sites being closed due to the winter storm.
+Murphy noted the small increase from yesterday was due to four of the state's six mega sites being closed due to the winter storm.
+Atlantic City's site did not close, but an online scheduling window that was to open Thursday evening was canceled.

+Murphy said he has asked the facilities run by the state to extend hours because of the delay.

+New Jersey's vaccination rate has roughly been keeping pace with the country overall, which stands at nearly 5% of the population having gotten both shots.

-Also during the briefing, Department of Education Acting Commissioner Angelica Allen-McMillan announced "The Road Forward," a series of policy initiatives to identify and address academic and mental health impacts from the pandemic.
+Also during the briefing, acting Education Commissioner Angelica Allen-McMillan announced "The Road Forward," a series of policy initiatives to identify and address academic and mental health impacts from the pandemic.

+ATLANTIC CITY — There will be no Progressive Insurance Atlantic City Boat Show this year.

 The initiative will put to use $1.2 billion in federal relief funds.
 Made available to districts across the state, the funds will go toward grants dedicated to research-based instructional and mental health interventions.
 State officials are seeking public comment and will submit a request to the U.S. Department of Education to waive federal requirements to administer statewide assessments this spring.